Santurbán-Salazar de las Palmas

 Wildlife Ecosystems

-The Santurbán-Salazar de las Palmas sector supports Andean fauna typical of high-altitude ecosystems in northeastern Colombia.
-The spectacled bear has been documented using the forested ravines and cloud forest zones within the park.
-The Andean condor, whose populations in this part of the Eastern Cordillera have been the subject of reintroduction efforts, occasionally soars over the páramo open terrain.
-Andean deer are common in the subpáramo shrublands.
-The park lies within the range of several bird species endemic to the Serranía de los Yariguíes and the broader northeastern Andes region, including various tapaculos, antpittas, and cloud forest tanagers.
-The aquatic environments — streams, lakes, and bogs — support endemic freshwater fauna including small catfish and aquatic invertebrates.
-The fox squirrel and several marsupial species of the genus Marmosa inhabit cloud forest fragments within the park's lower sectors.
+The Santurbán-Salazar de las Palmas sector supports Andean fauna across a wide elevational range, with 201 bird species documented in the broader Santurbán complex.
+[1] The spectacled bear (Tremarctos ornatus) has been documented by CORPONOR and the Universidad de Pamplona in camera trap surveys throughout the Santurbán complex, including the Salazar biological corridor.
+[2] The Andean condor (Vultur gryphus) occasionally soars over the páramo open terrain.
+Andean white-tailed deer (Odocoileus virginianus) are present in the sub-páramo shrublands.
+The park lies within the range of several bird species of the northeastern Andes region, including various tapaculos, antpittas, and cloud forest tanagers.
+The aquatic environments — streams, lakes, and bogs — support endemic freshwater fauna including the endemic frog Eleutherodactylus batrachites and endemic lizard Stenocercus lache documented in the park management plan.
+The fox (Cerdocyon thous) and weasel (Mustela frenata) inhabit cloud forest zones within the park lower sectors.

 Flora Ecosystems

-The park encompasses a vegetation gradient from cloud forest at lower elevations through subpáramo shrublands to open páramo moorland at the highest altitudes.
-The páramo proper features frailejones (Espeletia spp.) adapted to the cold, humid conditions of the northeastern Cordillera; some forms here differ from those found in Cundinamarca páramos, reflecting the regional variation in Espeletia diversity.
-Sphagnum bogs, cushion plant communities, and Calamagrostis grasslands characterize the wettest and most open terrain.
-Subpáramo shrublands include Diplostephium, Gaiadendron punctatum (a hemiparasite of Espeletia), and Hypericum.
+The park encompasses a wide vegetation gradient from dense cloud forest at lower elevations (beginning at 1,160 m) through sub-páramo shrublands to open páramo moorland at the highest altitudes near 3,925 m.
+Dense high forest covers approximately 83.3% of the park area, with páramo vegetation accounting for roughly 6.4%, and the remainder comprising transitional and lightly disturbed habitats.
+[1] The páramo proper features frailejones (Espeletia conglomerata) adapted to the cold, humid conditions of the northeastern Cordillera; this species differs from those found in the Cundinamarca páramos, reflecting the regional variation in Espeletia diversity across the Eastern Cordillera.
+[2] Sphagnum bogs, cushion plant communities, and Calamagrostis grasslands characterize the wettest and most open terrain.
+Sub-páramo shrublands include Diplostephium, Gaiadendron punctatum, and Hypericum.
 Cloud forest fragments contain Andean oak, Clusia, tree ferns, and a rich epiphyte flora of orchids and bromeliads.
-The forest-páramo transition zone supports several endemic and near-endemic plant species of the Eastern Cordillera of Norte de Santander, some with very limited distributions.

 Geology

 The Santurbán massif is underlain primarily by Jurassic and Cretaceous igneous and metamorphic rocks, including granodiorites and gneisses, that represent the ancient core of the Eastern Cordillera basement.
-It is these rocks — particularly the quartz-gold veins hosted in granitic intrusions — that make the Santurbán complex such a focus of mining interest.
-The economic gold and silver mineralization occurs in epithermal vein systems associated with late Cretaceous to Tertiary magmatic activity.
-Overlying the basement in some areas are Cretaceous sedimentary rocks and Quaternary volcanic deposits.
-The páramo terrain shows glacial geomorphology including moraines and glacial lakes.
+It is these rocks — particularly the quartz-gold veins hosted in granitic intrusions — that make the Santurbán complex such a focus of mining interest, with estimated gold reserves of approximately 7.7 million ounces in the broader complex.
+[1] The economic gold and silver mineralization occurs in epithermal vein systems associated with late Cretaceous to Tertiary magmatic activity.
+Overlying the basement in some areas are Cretaceous sedimentary rocks and Quaternary deposits.
+The high-elevation páramo terrain shows glacial geomorphology including moraines and glacial lakes formed during Pleistocene glaciations.
 The presence of economically significant mineral deposits within or adjacent to a páramo that supplies drinking water to millions of people defines the core of the Santurbán conservation conflict.

 Climate And Weather